-The transmission and other integrated electronic systems (3) are located in the front under the bonnet of the new MINI Electric.
+The transmission and other integrated electronic systems (3) are located in the front under the bonnet of the MINI Electric.
 The charging port (4) is located on the right side scuttle.

 Dynamic yet smooth.
 The all-electric MINI's compact system produces extremely low vibrations and lets you glide through the city in near silence.

 Fast and direct.
 The all-electric MINI gives you full torque immediately to deliver thrilling agility, stirring acceleration with no lag, no gearshift interruptions and a very responsive drive.

 One pedal driving.
 You can drive almost entirely with just one pedal.
 You can accelerate to your desired speed.
 And you can put power back into your battery every time you lift your foot up and come to a stop.

 Less is more with the MINI Electric.
 It's about keeping things simple with fewer parts to service and maintain than with a petrol-driven car.
 And keeping your car in top condition costs a lot less too.